Where to Begin

 What do I do if the faculty member does not provide me with flexibility with due dates?

-• Discuss this with your DRC Consultant.
+Discuss this with your DRC consultant.
 Some assignments may not be appropriate for this accommodation.
-This accommodation is unique for each individual student and course.
-Determinations will be made on a case-by-case basis.

 Key Points

-• When this accommodation is needed, the student should notify the instructor of their intent to use the accommodation in accordance with the flexibility agreement signed by the student and instructor.
+- When this accommodation is needed, the student should notify the instructor of their intent to use the accommodation in accordance with the Course Flexibility Plan.

-• This accommodation will not take effect until a signed agreement has been completed.
+- This accommodation will not take effect until a Course Flexibility Plan has been completed by the instructor.

-Students have a responsibility to use this accommodation when necessary and not abuse it.
+- Students have a responsibility to use this accommodation for disability-related reasons when necessary and not abuse it.